g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 #### The economics of art

 Once something costs <a href="{{a}}">$140m</a> to make, certain forms of art become impossible.
 You cannot take risks, aesthetic or physical.
 You cannot improvise.
-You must appeal broadly, probably too broadly to be yourself, unless your soul is already a common denominator. <a href="{{truck}}">Logistics, an iron constraint on vision</a>.
+You must appeal broadly, probably too broadly to be yourself, unless your soul is already a common denominator. <a href="{{truck}}">Logistics</a>, an iron constraint on vision.

 This is why I put up with bad production and sloppy musicianship: the higher the budget, the less likely I am to see any true experiment and idiosyncracy and deviance, which is what I want from art and often from entertainment too.
 Music is very cheap compared to other artforms (<a href="{{riri}}">barely a million</a> per hit), which is why we still see a modicum of experiment in popular songs.